-Ryan Everhart, pitmaster at Carolina Charcoal Chicken, shares with us his Pawley’s Island Pulled Pork, a recipe so good you won’t even think about using sauce.
+Ryan Everhart, pitmaster at Carolina Charcoal Chicken and BBQ, shares with us his Pawley’s Island Pulled Pork, a recipe so good you won’t even think about using sauce.

 Here is Ryan’s story:

 “I have always been inspired to create great food.

 “My grandfather was a cook in the Navy and that always inspired me growing up, and I always wanted to be like him.
 So I guess that is where my original passion for food has come from.